heynemann/pyccuracy/docs/source/actions/button/02_button_is_not_visible_action.rst

 	...
 	Then
-		I do not see "selSomething" select
+		I do not see "btnDoSomething" button

 *Rest of the test ommitted for clarity*

 Changelog
 ---------
-.. versionadded:: 0.1
+.. versionadded:: 0.2
-   Select Is Not Visible action.
+   Button Is Not Visible action.